MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Create-custom-meeting-exclusions-rules.md

 If you not yet created any meeting queries, review the Meeting queries section in the topic [Create queries in Workplace Analytics](../Use/Create-queries.md).

-### To create and run an “All meetings default” query using default exclusions
+**To create and run an “All meetings default” query using default exclusions**

 1. Create a new meeting query, named _All meetings default_.
 2. In the **Meeting exclusions** menu, select **Default meeting exclusion rule**.
 3. Under **Metrics**, click **Add metric**, and then add all the available metrics (Attendees, Attendee multitasking and so on) to the query.
 4. Run the query.

-## How to create and run a “Meetings excluded default” query
+## Create and run a “Meetings excluded default” query

 In order to evaluate the relevance of the default meeting exclusions for your company, you will need a list of those meetings that are excluded.
 To get that list, you will create and run a _Meetings excluded default_ query.

-### To create a "Meeting excluded default" query
+**To create a "Meeting excluded default" query**

 1. On the **Queries** page, on the **Queries** tab, click **Meeting exclusions**.
 2. Follow these steps to create a meeting exclusions rule set that is the opposite of the default meeting: